DataDog/terraform-provider-datadog/docs/resources/integration_gcp.md

 ### Optional

 - `automute` (Boolean) Silence monitors for expected GCE instance shutdowns.
 Defaults to `false`.
-- `cloud_run_revision_filters` (String) Tags to filter which Cloud Run revisions are imported into Datadog.
+- `cloud_run_revision_filters` (Set of String) Tags to filter which Cloud Run revisions are imported into Datadog.
 Only revisions that meet specified criteria are monitored.
-Defaults to `""`.
 - `cspm_resource_collection_enabled` (Boolean) Whether Datadog collects cloud security posture management resources from your GCP project.
 If enabled, requires `resource_collection_enabled` to also be enabled.
 Defaults to `false`.
 - `host_filters` (String) Limit the GCE instances that are pulled into Datadog by using tags.
 Only hosts that match one of the defined tags are imported into Datadog.
 Defaults to `""`.
 - `is_security_command_center_enabled` (Boolean) When enabled, Datadog will attempt to collect Security Command Center Findings.
 Note: This requires additional permissions on the service account.
 Defaults to `false`.